chaezuha/discord-67-bot/README.md

-Whichever way you run it, the bot registers `/67` commands for every server it's in on startup, and registers them automatically when invited to a new server — no config changes or restarts needed.
+Whichever way you run it, the bot registers `/67` commands for every server it's in on startup, and registers them automatically when invited to a new server, with no config changes or restarts needed.
 Guild registration is fast, so commands appear almost immediately.

 ## Configuration (`.env`)